What is gum recession?

 Scaling and Root Planing for Mild Cases

 For very mild cases of gum recession, we can often treat the problem with a deep cleaning.
 During this procedure, known as “scaling and root planing”, we carefully remove plaque and tartar build-up under the gums and smooth the root area of the tooth to discourage bacteria from attaching.

 If bone loss has occurred, we may apply a regenerative material under the gums to encourage your body to regenerate natural bone and soft tissue in that area.

 Pocket Depth Reduction to Eliminate Bacterial Hideouts

 Exposed pockets are cleaned by folding back the affected gum and then re-fastening it after sterilization.

 Also known as “gum grafting,” tissue is taken from elsewhere in the mouth and secured to the diseased area.
 This acts to protect the supporting bone and teeth from further damage, and encourages the body to generate more gum tissue on its own.

 As with many diseases, prevention is the best medicine.
 When it comes to the health of your gums, regular use of a soft-bristled toothbrush and floss is important, as are regular dental cleanings.

-Maintain a healthy diet, avoid tobacco, and give us a call at Charlotte Office Phone Number 704-541-8090 if you notice a change in your gums.
+Maintain a healthy diet, avoid tobacco, and give us a call at Ballantyne Phone Number 704-541-8090 if you notice a change in your gums.